tommyli123/http2test/README.md

 ```
 python test1.py
 ```
 4. change the myhttpbin settings to remove http2, restart nginx, and run test1.py.
-Observe the difference in duration.
+Observe the difference in total time duration.